 What are the seller’s discretionary earnings (SDE)?

 In short, SDE is the free cash flows to the owner of a business.
 Standard profit and loss statements report a company’s net income, but net income is not the full picture of how much cash the owners receive.
-Net income includes non-cash expenses (such as depreciation), one-time or non-recurring expenses (like legal fees), and expenses that directly benefit the owner (for tax purposes).
+SDE includes non-cash expenses (such as depreciation), one-time or non-recurring expenses (like legal fees), and expenses that directly benefit the owner (for tax purposes).
 A professional advisor comprehensively reviews company financial statements to determine the sustainable free cash flows that a company produces and reconciles SDE to net income.

 After analyzing company financials and calculating SDE, a professional advisor determines an estimated sustainable amount of SDE.
 Sustainable SDE includes trend analysis, current year performance, company margins, macro and micro industry trends, and other factors that may be specific to each company.